kaushikjadhav01/django_rest_kaushik_jadhav/README.md

 **Problem Statement:** https://docs.google.com/document/d/1F90KvSqxxPzIRyeX7kD3wULrT0xNJMLdIgGVHq4KMxk/
 <br><br>**Code Evaluation Criteria:** https://docs.google.com/document/d/1yA7S1w62iJFJpXQRsHHMfUEbs1ibaz8jn3P9S4n5rJQ/

+## NOTE: For a detailed documentation of the project with screenshots and details, refer the <a href ="https://github.com/kaushikjadhav01/django_rest_kaushik_jadhav/blob/master/Documentation.pdf">Documentation.pdf</a> file of this repository.

 # Installation
 Download this repository and change into directory of project.
 Then use pip to install all required pacakages. <pre>pip install -r requirements.txt</pre>